libbyshoop/database-book/_sources/06Relations/00Definitions.rst

 -  **Exactly one, unique, short, internal (DBMS) name.**

    The relational DBMS enforces the restriction that every (saved) relation is named and no two relations in the database (or in just your view of the database) have the same name – a *set* of names.
 A relation’s name can never be NULL, that is, there are no anonymous relations.
 A relation cannot have more than one name, although in querying you can (and sometimes must) use temporary aliases.
-This DBMS name is limited to a few dozen keystrokes.
+This DBMS relation name is limited to a few dozen keystrokes (it varies for each system).

    While the DBMS just requires unique names, humans need something else: